-When you keep treating the symptom which is what a dog ear infection is and you don’t treat the underlying problem, you’re NEVER going to see positive results with your dog’s ears.
+When you keep treating the symptom and you don’t treat the underlying problem, you’re NEVER going to see positive results with your dog’s ears.

 Instructions For Cleaning Up The Infection

 So, let’s say that your dog has stinky ears, they’re red, inflamed and packed with yeast.
-Here’s the necessary steps to get rid of the dog ear infection permanently:
+Here’s the necessary steps to get rid of the infection in your dog’s ears, permanently:

 The first step is to kill the yeast in the ears, eliminate any inflammation and itch and restore the ears to a healthy state.
 The absolute best product that we’ve found is called Zymox.
 They offer

 If you’re not already doing so, start your dog on a high quality dog food.
 If you’re already feeding a high quality dog food and your dog has systematic yeast issues along with reoccurring ear problems, the food may not be working.
 It could be that your dog has an issue with a particular protein source such as chicken, beef, etc. You can try eliminating a protein source and using another to see if it makes a difference.
-I recommend checking out my 10 best dog food list to give you an idea of some good quality dog foods available.
+I recommend checking out my recommended list of foods to give you an idea of better choices for your own dog.

 Don’t over look this step.
 Keep your dog CLEAN!
 Keep his body clean and keep his ears clean.
 If you’re battling a yeast problem, you can read more about how to treat it here.
 If The Above Steps Fail – Here’s The Next Step

 In the event that you do all the above and you’re still dealing with ear infections, etc. – it’s time to look your dog’s thyroid – even if you’ve had it checked before.
 In fact, you might want to do this first to definitely rule out a thyroid issue.